-For support regarding sickle cell anaemia, and other inherited disorders affecting red blood cells, visit Thalassaemia Australia website.
+For support regarding sickle cell anaemia, and other inherited disorders affecting red blood cells, visit Thalassaemia and Sickle Cell Australia website.

 Visit our genetic disorders guide to learn more about genes, types of genetic disorders and where to go for help and more information.

 Learn more here about the development and quality assurance of healthdirect content.

 Last reviewed: July 2020